SummaryRead the full fact sheet

 Approximately 2 out of every 3 people infected with hepatitis C do not clear the infection and continue to carry the virus in their blood for more than 6 months.
 This is called chronic hepatitis C.

-Chronic hepatitis C most often does not cause any health problems until many years after infection.
+Often chronic hepatitis C does not cause significant health problems until many years after infection.
 In many cases, people who have chronic hepatitis C do not feel ill.

 Symptoms of chronic hepatitis C can include: